 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Commission are described in Note 1 to the financial statements.
-As described in Note 13 to the financial statements, the Commission changed accounting policies related to leases by adopting Statement of Governmental Accounting Standards (GASB Statement) No. 87, Leases, in 2022.
-Accordingly, the cumulative effect of the accounting change as of the beginning of the year is reported in the Statement of Activities We noted no transactions entered into by the Commission during the year for which there is a lack of authoritative guidance or consensus.
+As described in Note 1 to the financial statements, the Commission implemented Governmental Accounting Standards Board (GASB) Statement No. 91, Conduit Debt Obligations; GASB Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements; GASB Statement No. 96, Subscription-Based Information Technology Arrangements; and GASB Statement No. 99, Omnibus 2022, during the year ended June 30, 2023.
+We noted no transactions entered into by the Commission during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-There were no sensitive estimates affecting the financial statements.
+The most sensitive estimates affecting the Commission's financial statements were: